 Keep reading to find out everything (and more!) you need to know about adding local flavor to an event, including:

-With attendees today craving more exceptional experience, it’s essential to use aspects of the region to create that.
-It isn’t about using commodities like the hotel to impress event goers.
+With attendees today craving more exceptional experiences, it’s essential to use aspects of the region to create that.
+It isn’t about using commodities like the hotel to impress eventgoers.
 One way to think about adding local flavor to an event is to break attendees’ expectations.

 Use your event data to consider the types of events they may have been to before and find ways to surpass those.
 Imagine the event goer is on their way home after your event.
-If you planned a memorable event, they would be able to think back on different moments that stood out to them, with a sense of “wow, that was amazing”.
+If you plan a memorable event, they would be able to think back on different moments that stood out to them, with a sense of amazement.

 Adding local flavor to an event should also help your attendees with talking points when they return home.
-When someone asks them how it was, you don’t want them saying, “oh yeah, good”.
 They should have some things that excited them so much that they can’t help talking about the highlights.
 After all, there’s an expectation when you’ve been somewhere new that you’ll come back with stories.
 Those stories are exactly what you want to achieve by adding local flavor to an event.

 When adding regional flair to an event, it’s also important to not go too dated.
 Local history is very important, and you can certainly include aspects of it in your event.
 But, you still need to incorporate modern elements to complement any historical highlights.
 Balance is key otherwise the purpose of your event could be lost in an immersion of history.

 One of the reasons why adding local flavor to an event creates an experience like no other is because some things just can’t be replicated digitally.
 Nothing compares to experiencing something in real-time, with other people.
 Videos, images, and digital sound are great, but they can’t substitute for that in-person sensory experience.